 Since separation is an event that causes an interest in family property to arise, for family law purposes it is particularly important to determine whether a couple truly separated before the death of one of them.
 If the couple has truly separated, the surviving former spouse may be able to make a claim under the Family Law Act or a claim for unjust enrichment, but not under WESA.
-This is an evolving area of the law which the courts may clarify in due course.

-Section 48 of the Indian Act governs intestacy for First Nations people whose estates fall within the process set out by the Indian Act.
-The Indian Act defines "survivor" in relation to a deceased individual, as that deceased individual's surviving spouse or common-law partner.
+Section 48 of the Indian Act governs intestacy for Indigenous people whose estates are subject to the Indian Act.
+The Indian Act defines "survivor" in relation to a deceased individual as that person's surviving spouse or common-law partner.
 A "common-law partner" is defined as "a person who is cohabiting with the individual in a conjugal relationship, having so cohabited for a period of at least one year."
 For more on intestacy under the Indian Act, s.
 48, see Chapter 1, §1.05(3).

-Updated by J. Jeffrey Locke of McLellan Herbert Locke LLP in November 2023, October 2022 and March 2021.
-Previously updated by Denese Espeut-Post (2018 and 2019); PLTC (2012-2016); Sadie Wetzel (2011); Helen Low (2000, 2001 and 2005); and Allan P. Seckel (1997 and 1998).
-Reviewed in 2002 by Roger D. Lee for content relating to the Indian Act.
+Updated by Janis Ko of McLellan Herbert Locke LLP in November 2024.
+Updated by Michelle Isaak of DLA Piper (Canada) LLP in November 2024 for content related to the Indian Act.
+Previously updated by J. Jeffrey Locke (2021, 2022 and 2023); Denese Espeut-Post (2018 and 2019); PLTC (2012-2016); Sadie Wetzel (2011); Roger D. Lee (2002, for content relating to the Indian Act); Helen Low (2000, 2001 and 2005); and Allan P. Seckel (1997 and 1998).